vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

 title: Sidebar
 icon: sidebar
 category:
-  - layout
+  - Layout
 tag:
-  - sidebar
+  - Layout
-  - layout
+  - Sidebar
 ---

 The sidebar may contain a list of related documents, document titles, and blogger information in blog mode.